Moro-Afriyie/FreeCodeCamp-Front-End-Development-Libraries-Projects-REACT-/markdown-previewer/README.md

 # Markdown Previewer

-This is a solution to the [Build a 25 + 5 Clock](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock).
+This is a solution to the [Build a 25 + 5 Clock Challenge on FreeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock).

 ## Table of contents